Policy Statement for Economic Development Incentives

 I. GENERAL PURPOSE AND OBJECTIVES

 The City of Rowlett is committed to the promotion of job creation and high quality development in all parts of the city and to an ongoing improvement in the quality of life for its citizens.
 In so far as these objectives are generally served by the enhancement and expansion of the local economy, the City of Rowlett will, on a case-by-case basis, give consideration to providing incentives as stimulation for economic development in Rowlett.
 It is the policy of the City of Rowlett that said consideration will be provided in accordance with the procedures and criteria in this document.
 Nothing herein shall imply or suggest that the City of Rowlett is under any obligation to provide incentives to any applicant.
-All applicants shall be considered on a case-by-case basis.

 Any request for incentives shall be evaluated based upon a subjective review of the following criteria that each applicant will be requested to address in narrative as well as an application form to be provided by the City’s Economic Development Department.